 What is U Nonimmigrant Status?

-- Lawful immigration status for immigrant crime victims and certain derivative family members that:
+- Lawful immigration status for immigrant crime victims and certain derivative family members through the granting of a U Visa that:

 - Provides authorization to work lawfully in the U.S.